chaoxu/chaoxu.github.io/posts/2019-08-28-impossibility-theorm-marriage-tax.md

 It is well known that there could be [marriage penalty or marriage bonus](https://en.wikipedia.org/wiki/Marriage_penalty).
 For example, in 2019, if two people each make more than $306,175, then they have to pay more tax after getting married.
 In the worst case, they have to pay $8,165 more.
 Not that bad.
 However, if one person make all the money, and the other has no income, then together they will always pay a smaller amount of tax.

-I always thought this is because the tax code is designed to make sure in a family, there is a sole breadwinner.
-But recently I realized it is just mathematically impossible to have anything other than a linear tax and preserve some other nice properties.
+I always thought this is because the tax code is designed to advocate sole breadwinner in a family, and the other person is stay at home husband/wife.
+Recently, I realized it is just mathematically impossible to have anything other than a linear tax and preserve some other nice properties.

 Indeed, this was shown by Lovell [@Lovell82].